Water Treatment Process

 Pool test kits are not a reliable method to test drinking water.
 According to the Centers for Disease Control (CDC), pool kits take inaccurate readings over time; do not provide reliable, quantitative results; and lack calibration and standardization.
 You can learn more from CDC.

 Beware of claims from companies advocating filtration for water safety.
 NTMWD’s water is safe to drink without filtration.
 Some filters can help dissipate chlorine odor, taste and skin sensitivities.
-Look for filters labeled with National Science Foundation (NSF/ ANSI) approval.
+Look for filters labeled with NSF International (NSF/ ANSI) approval.
 DrinkTap.org has some additional filter guidelines.

-Why did I notice a stronger presence of chlorine last year?
+Why did I notice a stronger presence of chlorine in 2018?

 NTMWD acknowledges that there was more public concern expressed in 2018 about the water quality during our temporary change in disinfectant.
 We took these concerns seriously and retained outside water quality experts to evaluate if there was anything different that would have impacted water quality during the 2018 one-month change.